MahletHailu/BoatTracker/README.md

                 }
   Requirement: boatState id can only be a number 0 upto 3.

-  #Testing
+ # Testing

-  Unit tests and integration test are included but they are incomplete.
-There is an automated functional tests written in Postman
+  Unit tests and integration test projects are included but they are incomplete.
+I usually use tools like FineCodeCoverage to find out what the current code coverage and aim for atleast 90%

+  There is an automated functional tests written in Postman.
+Link : https://www.postman.com/solarismci/workspace/boattrackerapitesting/collection/6710969-a33b3f70-80d3-43d9-ac46-0b7fc3acc846

+ # Error Handling

+ What I would like to add is to map all errors to appropriate http request statuses.
+Http statuses can easily inform the user if the error is from an invalid input or just a an internal server errror.

+  # Documentation

+  Documentation comments have been added to API endpoint methods, models and their properties manually.
+What I would lik to add is create a API specification documentaion in detail using tools like Swagger.